caugustine2022/resume/README.md

 * Created, installed, and configured Linux virtual servers (RedHat, CentOS, Ubuntu, Debian, Kali Linux, oracle Linux) on Oracle VM VirtualBox using Vagrant cloud and Windows Virtual code.
 * Performed periodic system performance tuning, monitored, vulnerability assessments, system updates, Patch management, and analyzed application logs.
 * Managed physical, virtual, and network storage (HD, LVM, NFS, SAMBA, NAS); and installed, configured, and managed LAMP (Linux/Apache/MySQL/PHP) stacks.
-* Containerized an e-commerce application built with Python-Django; and set-up Django with Postgres, Nginx, and Gunicorn on the Ubuntu server.
+* Containerized an e-commerce application built with Python-Django; and set up Django with Postgres, Nginx, and Gunicorn on the Ubuntu server.
 * Performed user/group administration, file/directory security, authentication, and access management, making use of SSH, and Firewalls.
 * Wrote crontab for scheduling automatics repetitive jobs and executing shell scripts.
 * Configured SELinux detection security software, and hardened operating systems using iptables and filesystem access control lists (ACLs).
-* Configured and managed network services (HTTP, NFS, SCP, NTP); and troubleshot booting issues, and identified and resolved the service failures affecting boot.
+* Configured and managed network services (HTTP, NFS, SCP, NTP); troubleshot booting issues, and identified and resolved the service failures affecting boot.
 * Collected system information to aid in troubleshooting, documenting resources, monitoring for any behavior modifications and intrusion, and configuring the system to send log messages to the system’s centralized host.
 * Resolved package management dependency issues and collaborated with the development and operation team to troubleshoot and resolve issues.
 * Presented weekly system status reports and maintained documentation reports.